The Lab Network

 About The Lab Network

 The Lab Network has a part-time coordinator who can assist with support for the establishment of new Labs.
-Given enough demand and support in your local area, starting a new Lab is achievable and provides a valuable resource for kids with autism in your local area.
+Given enough demand and support in your local area, starting a new Lab is achievable and provides a valuable resource for autistic young people in your local area.

 The Lab Network Board